-Any bidder must submit its electronic bid through the facilities of PARITY®.
+Any bidder must either submit its bid by telephone at the following phone number: (860) 599-7585, or by an electronic bid through the facilities of PARITY®.
 Subscription to i-Deal LLC's BiDCOMP Competitive Bidding System is required in order to submit an electronic bid and the Town will neither confirm any subscription nor be responsible for the failure of any prospective bidder to so subscribe.

-A bid made through the facilities of PARITY® shall be deemed an irrevocable offer to purchase the Notes on the terms provided in the Notice of Sale, and shall be binding upon the bidder as if made by a signed, sealed bid delivered to the Town.
+A bid made by telephone or through the facilities of PARITY® shall be deemed an irrevocable offer to purchase the Notes on the terms provided in the Notice of Sale, and shall be binding upon the bidder as if made by a signed, sealed bid delivered to the Town.
 The Town shall not be responsible for any malfunction or mistake made by, or as a result of the use of the facilities of, PARITY®, the use of such facilities being the sole risk of the prospective bidder.